 Let us preface with this: tipping your wedding professionals is not mandatory.
 It’s much appreciated, but it’s definitely not required!
 If you feel your team is going above and beyond, then you may want to offer an extra amount.
 We go into great detail about how much to tip each wedding professional on your team in this post, so make sure to check it out!
 Generally speaking, however, plan to tip those who do not own their own businesses (associate photographers, servers, banquet captains, venue managers, and the like).

-Have you encountered a fee associated with your wedding that we haven’t mentioned?
-Chime in below in the comments!
+Have you encountered a surprise fee or cost associated with your wedding that we haven’t mentioned?

 Check out our Wedding Budget Tips for tons of ideas for how you could save money on your wedding!